Transgender Health Care Assistance Program

 When an incorrect pronoun or gendered word is used to refer to someone, it’s called misgendering.
 These pronouns may be gender-specific or gender-neutral.
 Examples include:

-For prepubescent young people, listening and respecting a youth's identity, including using the name and pronouns the young person identifies with, is the only care they can receive before they’re eligible for medical and surgical interventions.
+For transgender people, respecting their identity, including using the name and pronouns the person identifies with, is sometimes the only care they can receive before undergoing medical interventions.

 Hormone therapy (Endocrinology)